Build-A-Bear Workshop announces ‘Pay Your Age Day’

 ST. LOUIS — The Build-A-Bear Workshop says that guests who visit stores on Thursday can take part in “Pay Your Age Day.”

-That means that on July 12 they will just have to pay their current age for any make-your-own furry friend in all stores in the United States, Canada and the United Kingdom.
+That means they will just have to pay their current age for any make-your-own furry friend in all stores in the United States, Canada and the United Kingdom.

+The company Thursday morning on Facebook said it was experiencing long lines and large crowds: “Please be aware: Based on the unprecedented response to our Pay Your Age Day event in our early opening stores, we are experiencing significantly longer than expected lines and large crowds.
+Local authorities are requiring us to limit the lines and crowds due to safety concerns.
+We understand this is disappointing.
+We are working to address the situation, and we will be reaching out to our valued Guests soon.”

 According to a press release, Build-A-Bear created the one-day promotion “to kick off its new, everyday celebration of birthdays.”